ocarolinne/belly-button-challenge/README.md

     - Loop through each key-value pair from the metadata JSON object and create a text string.
     - Append an html tag with that text to the #sample-metadata panel.

 5. Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:

 ![](https://github.com/ocarolinne/belly-button-challenge/blob/main/Images/Screenshot%202024-08-28%20at%2011.52.59%E2%80%AFPM.png)